mjeder/must-watch-api/README.md

 ## #MustWatch
-This is my first project at General Assembly and the goal was to create a Tic Tac Toe web application that is hosted live on GH-Pages.
+This is my second project at General Assembly and the goal was to create a full stack web application that is hosted live on GH-Pages.
 The main objectives were to:
 - [ ] Build a single-page application (SPA) with basic user authentication (sign up, sign in, sign out, change password) that interacts with a custom API that you build